 Boogie (Wii)

-My review of the early Wii title Boogie—which hit the Internet the moment the embargo lifted on August 7, 2007, two days before the game’s launch—was very quickly maligned.
-People assumed that my low score, compared to the 4 out of 5 stars that GamePro had awarded it, was surely the wrong scoreand folks on the Internet jumped all over me, going so far as to speculate that I must be a mom who didn’t understand the meaning of fun (I was 24 and childless at the time).
-I was delighted by all of this controversy, of course—and I was later vindicated, in the subsequent days and weeks, by Boogie‘s rash of bad reviews.
+This review—slapped out in a fit of pique—is not particularly well written.
+But it’s notable for what happened next.
+For you see, my review of the early Wii title Boogie—which hit the Internet the moment the embargo lifted on August 7, 2007, two days before the game’s launch—was immediately denounced and ridiculed.
+People assumed that my low score, compared to the 4 out of 5 stars that GamePro had awarded the game, was the “wrong” score.
+I was delighted by this controversy, of course—and I would eventually be vindicated, in subsequent days and weeks, by Boogie’s rash of middling-to-poor reviews.

-Most exciting of all, Stephen Totilo, then of MTV News, actually interviewed the designer of Boogie about my crummy review; the article contends that the Wii is so new and so different, reviewers still “don’t know how to review games for it.”
-(I think the issue was more that designers didn’t know how to design games for it.)
-Anyhoo, my score and my later rebuttal to Totilo were both treated as news.
+Most exciting of all, MTV News actually interviewed the designer of Boogie to ask about my review; in it is the contention that the Wii is so new, reviewers still “don’t know how to review games for it.”
+I wrote a rebuttal, which was then also treated as news.

 So, chances are, you’ve heard of Boogie by now: It’s an ambitious mashup of genres, a rhythm/karaoke game for the Nintendo Wii, dosed with a dash of vaudevillian bizarreness.
 Let’s get another thing straight: This is a party game.
 If you are playing this by yourself, you aren’t going to have very much fun.
 After all, nobody wants to look stupid at home, alone, by herself.